Raj-Gurjar/React-Router/README.md

 # React - Routes

-Has all the routing features like;
+This has all the routing features like;
 ## Nesting Routes
 ## Index route
 ## useNavigate hook